1egoman/slick/docs/Installing.md

-# Installing slime
+# Installing slick

 ## Prebuilt binaries
-Prebuilt binaries are available on [our releases page](https://github.com/1egoman/slime/releases) for linux and macos.
+Prebuilt binaries are available on [our releases page](https://github.com/1egoman/slick/releases) for linux and macos.
 These are built by ci on each push to `master`.

 ## Building yourself